DPDK/dpdk/doc/guides/testpmd_app_ug/run_app.rst

     Set the hexadecimal bitmask of TX queue offloads.
     The default value is 0.

+*   ``--rx-offloads=0xXXXXXXXX``

+    Set the hexadecimal bitmask of RX queue offloads.
+    The default value is 0.

 *   ``--hot-plug``

     Enable device event monitor mechanism for hotplug.